eclipse/kuksa.val/kuksa_apps/node-red/README.md

 # Flow for node-red dashboard

+**NOTE: This example is deprecated and will reach End-of-Life 2024-12-31!**

 This example uses [node-red](https://nodered.org/) but an installation is not required at your machine, as we are using Docker.
 You can import the json file to receive data from kuksa-val-server.
 Then you can use the node-red dashboard feature to view data.

 ## Dependencies